 Lastly, while I bake this recipe, you can also pan fry the crabless cakes.
 This creates a beautiful golden-brown coating, and the extra fat makes for a satiating meal!

 How to Store Leftovers

-Allow leftover vegan crab cakes to cool completely before refrigerating in an airtight container for up to a week.
+Cool leftover vegan crab cakes completely, then refrigerate in an airtight container for up to 1 week.

 To reheat, you could use the microwave, but the crab cake will lose its crispy breadcrumb coating.
 If this isn’t a concern for you, go ahead and reheat in a microwave.

 If you’d like to keep the outsides of your crabless cakes crisp, place in an oven at 375 °F until heated through.

 If you make this recipe, please rate and comment below to help others benefit from your experience!

 - 3 cups hearts of palm (2 14 oz/ 400 g cans)

 - ¼ cup parsley , finely chopped

 - 2 tablespoons vegan mayonnaise